-Newport Beach, CA, June 6, 2016 — The Green Street Commercial Property Price Index increased by 1% in May.
-Property appreciation has slowed this year after property prices posted near double-digit gains in each of the past few years.
+Newport Beach, CA, July 7, 2016 — The Green Street Commercial Property Price Index increased by 1% in June.
+Although property appreciation has slowed from the pace of prior years, values have risen 2.5% so far this year.

 Green Street’s Commercial Property Price Index is a